How parents can use AI to check spending risks in games

 Keep it neutral

-Avoid emotional phrasing – like “Is my child in danger?” – and focus on facts.
-For example, what spending options exist, how they work, and how risky they might be.
+Avoid emotional phrasing – for example, “Is my child in danger?” – and focus on facts.
+Ask about what spending options exist, how they work, and how risky they might be.
+Neutral phrasing helps AI give more accurate and actionable information.

 Include your child’s age

 AI gives more relevant answers when it knows your child’s age.
-Say “my 12-year-old” so the advice matches that stage.
+For example, say “my 12-year-old” so the response considers developmental stage and spending risks.

 Ask about specific design tactics

-For clearer answers, ask the AI to identify the design features a game uses to encourage spending.
-For example, you can ask about tactics such as loot boxes, streak rewards, time-limited offers, or social pressure from other players.
+Ask the AI to identify specific design features a game uses to encourage spending.
+Examples include loot boxes, streak rewards, time-limited offers, or peer pressure incentives.
+Focusing on design tactics improves the detail and reliability of the response.

 Separate Third-Party risks

-Some risks come from outside the main game.
-For example, third-party sites and unofficial marketplaces.
+Some risks come from outside the main game, such as third-party websites or unofficial marketplaces.
 Ask the AI to list these separately.
-AI can find this tricky, so be persistent.
+AI may miss these risks if questions are not specific, so it is important to check and verify the responses.

 Things to watch out for:

-- Chatbots mixing up different versions of the same game, like mobile vs console.
+- Chatbots may mix up different versions of the same game (e.g., mobile vs console).

-- Treating third-party platforms or marketplaces as part of the main game.
+- They may treat third-party sites or unofficial marketplaces as part of the main game.

 If you would like to read the full report, click here.